How to Set Up a Birthday Fundraiser

 Make the most of GoFundMe’s resources

-Let’s make a date!
+Let’s make a birthday fundraiser date!

 The beauty of fundraisers is the act of people coming together to reach a common goal.
 What better way to bring people together than on a birthday or another special occasion?
 With the ideas we’ve outlined here and the resources we’ve provided, your birthday crowdfunding fundraiser should be extra special!
-Get the party started by starting your free fundraiser.
+Get the party started by starting your fundraiser.